Introduction to the “Leave It” cue

 In both busy cities and peaceful countryside, dog obedience connects human expectations and canine behaviour.
 The “Leave It” cue is a key tool in dog training, helping us communicate with our dogs to ensure their safety and our peace of mind.
-For those that are interested in dog training, check out our guide to dog training in Singapore!

 In this article, we’ll break down this important cue and give you practical techniques to strengthen your bond with your dog.
-For those looking to build on basic knowledge, check out our previous article, Essential Obedience Training Steps, which lays the groundwork for today’s discussion.

 The “Leave It” Cue